Aubrey Gatewood: Playing career

 Gatewood was a graduate of North Little Rock High School and Arkansas State University.
 He signed with the Detroit Tigers in 1960 and won 11 games in his debut pro season, which was split between the Class C Northern League and Class B Carolina League.
 During the offseason, he was selected by the brand-new Los Angeles Angels with the 11th pick in the 1960 American League expansion draft.
 Gatewood struggled to a 3–10 record and a mediocre 4.64 earned run average for three teams ranging from Class B to Triple-A in 1961.
 His poor record notwithstanding, he was taken from the Angels in the 1961 Rule 5 draft by another expansion team, the New York Mets, who were set to enter the National League in 1962.
 But when Gatewood could not crack the Mets' maiden roster in spring training, he was offered back to the Angel organization, where he divided his 1962 campaign between Triple-A and Class B affiliates.

 Gatewood spent the full minor league season of 1963 with the Double-A Nashville Vols, where he made 20 starts and posted a 3.95 ERA.
 His campaign earned him a September call-up to the Angels for his first taste of major league service.
 In his first-ever MLB game, on September 11, 1963, he started against the Boston Red Sox at Chavez Ravine and earned a complete game, 4–1 victory.
 Gatewood permitted only four hits and one base on balls, striking out five.
 Gatewood had a shutout until the ninth inning, when Red Sox slugger Dick Stuart led off with a triple and scored two batters later on Russ Nixon's sacrifice fly.
 Gatewood would make another dozen starts as a big leaguer, but his MLB debut would witness his only career complete game.
-He appeared in four total games that September and out up a stellar ERA of 1.50 in 24 innings pitched.
+He appeared in four total games that September and put up a stellar ERA of 1.50 in 24 innings pitched.